 general anaesthetic – death or serious injury occurs in about 1 in

-anaesthesia.
+dental treatment.
 However, as ECT is given in a course of

-treatments, the risk per course of treatment will be around 1 in 10 000.
+treatments, the risk per course of treatment will be around 1 in 10

-present in everyone receiving ECT.
-Most people find these
+everyone receiving ECT.
+Most people feel better after the

-memories return when the

 course of ECT has finished and a few weeks have passed.
 However,

-some people do complain that their memory has
+some people do complain that their memory has been permanently

 Some people have complained of more

 distressing experiences, such as feeling that their personalities

 have changed, that they have lost skills or that they are no longer